ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R12.1** In order to minimise message sizes and needed processing RPP SHOULD be designed not to include a HTTP message body in the request or response when this is not necessary, for example when the required data can be transmitted using the URL and/or HTTP headers.

-**R12.2** RPP MAY allow for common bulk operations, resource listing, and filtering capabilities.
+**R12.2** RPP SHOULD allow for common bulk operations, resource listing, and filtering capabilities.
 RPP MUST NOT mandate such functionalities where this may impact scalability or performance negatively.

 **R12.3** *Removed*
 <!--